Sorry, you need to enable JavaScript to visit this website.

 Duties and Responsibilities

-Conducts in-depth research and analysis of criminal justice policy issues.
-Presents critical observations, findings and recommendations on criminal justice policy and legislation and their effect on the District’s justice system activities.
-Develops other quantitative and qualitative analyses, as required, consistent with commonly accepted practices for program evaluation.
-Assures that policy issues and recommendations are well-defined and recommends needed amendments to laws, regulations, and other rules.
-Reviews technical, financial, and administrative correspondence and reports, identifying complex and unusual problems; discusses with responsible manager; and provides substantive recommendations.
+Reviews and synthesizes research, data summaries, policy, and practices of criminal justice policy issues.
+Presents critical observations, findings and recommendations on policy and legislation and their effect on the District’s justice system activities with respect to focus areas.
+Assures that policy issues and recommendations are well-defined and recommends needed amendments to laws, regulations and other rules.
 Prepares policy statements and reviews and assesses the impact of proposed legislation on functions, responsibilities, and operations of the agency, as directed.
-Assesses, compiles and reviews data to develop policies, procedures and/or systems for establishing, operating and assessing the effectiveness of agency activities.
 Prepares grant applications to obtain funding to support research, analysis and technical support related to CJCC priority areas.
-Supports the supervisor in developing responses to high-level inquiries from the Mayor, the City Administrator, CJCC members, the Council of the District of Columbia, or others regarding issues of significant importance and/or consequence, complexity, or sensitivity.
-Performs other related duties as assigned.
+Oversees the work of policy and research contractors in completing key functions and projects, ensuring quality, task and timeline adherence.
+Supports the supervisor in developing responses to high-level inquiries from the Mayor, the City Administrator, CJCC members, the Council of the District of Columbia or others regarding issues of significant importance and/or consequence, complexity or sensitivity.

 None

-The work is normally performed in an office setting.
+The work is performed in a normal office setting.

 Other Significant Facts

-Collective Bargaining Unit: This position is not in a collective bargaining unit.
+Collective Bargaining Unit: This position is not covered under collective bargaining.

 Please apply at: careers.dc.gov